Learning how to spot and critique flaws is the most important skill that you need to develop to succeed on the LSAT logical reasoning section.

 Two Types of Arguments

-Broadly, there are two main types of arguments you’ll encounter on the LSAT, deductive and inductive.
+Broadly, you’ll encounter two main types of arguments on the LSAT, deductive and inductive.

-What we are now calling deductive arguments you are likely already very familiar with– these are arguments that employ conditional logic to make inferences from a set of premises.
+You are likely already very familiar with deductive arguments– these are arguments that employ conditional logic to make inferences from a set of premises.
 The final inference is the argument’s conclusion.
 Let’s look at one of these:

 Premise: If a melon is a fruit, then it has seeds.